 You will appeal to the Principal of the school.
-This letter needs to be addressed to the Principal and submitted no later than ten calendar days after receiving the admissions decision.
-Any letters that are submitted after the deadline will not be reviewed nor will they be considered to have met the requirements of the appeals process.
+This letter needs to be submitted to the Principal no later than two weeks after receiving the decision.
+Any letters that are submitted after the deadline will not be reviewed or considered as meeting the requirements of the appeals process.